Davos 2020: Trump rejects 'prophets of doom' at climate-focused WEF | DW | 21.01.2020

 Greta: 'Basically nothing has been done'

-Just hours before Trump was set to speak, Swedish teen climate activist Greta Thunberg urged business leaders and politicians to take more drastic action — noting that moderate changes will not be enough to slow the impact of climate change.
+Just hours before Trump spoke, Swedish teen climate activist Greta Thunberg urged business leaders and politicians to take more drastic action — noting that moderate changes will not be enough to slow the impact of climate change.

 "We are all fighting for the environment and climate.
 If you see it from a bigger perspective, basically nothing has been done.
 It will require much more than this.
 This is just the very beginning," Thunberg said at a panel discussion.